TickTick Alternatives

 Try Todoist

-Todoist Pro at 5 a month or 48 annually is the dominant task manager.
-The natural-language input ('every Friday at 2pm #work @phone') is the most established in the category.
-The integration ecosystem covers Slack, Gmail, Outlook, Google Calendar, IFTTT, Zapier, and more than any TickTick competitor.
-For TickTick subscribers whose workflow depends on capturing tasks fast and routing them through other tools, Todoist's input speed and integrations win.
+The upside: Natural-language quick-add ("every Friday at 2pm #work @phone") remains the most polished in the category and supports over 100 rules across 10 languages.
+The integration catalog covers Slack, Gmail, Outlook, Google Calendar, IFTTT, Zapier, and more than any TickTick competitor.
+Karma productivity scoring rewards consistent task completion.
+For TickTick subscribers whose actual workflow runs on capture speed and routing tasks through other tools, Todoist's input speed and integrations win.

 Strengths